-The U.S. State Department issues two versions of a passport: a traditional passport book vs. a passport card.
-The passport book has lots of pages for visas and arrival/departure stamps; the passport card is a one-piece credit-card-sized ID card.
+The U.S. State Department issues two versions of a passport: a traditional passport book and a passport card.
+Not only do they look different, they serve slightly different purposes.
+The passport book has plenty of pages for visas and arrival/departure stamps, while the passport card is a one-piece credit-card-sized ID card.
 Which you should get, passport book vs. passport card, depends on how you plan to travel and how much you want to pay for your travel documents.

 Passport Book vs. Passport Card